Skip to Content

 You will distinguish yourself not only by your communication, coaching, negotiation and influence skills.
 By your self-awareness and emotional and social intelligence, enabling you to ‘read’ and deal with a myriad of potential situations.
 You will learn how to negotiate difficult situations in governance, ethics and conflict resolution.
 To manage change and stress.
 To be entrepreneurial, strategic and inspirational.
 All the while maintaining a healthy work-life balance and thinking about your and the organisation’s future.

 Experiential workshops are an integral part of MALP learning.
-They cover all aspects of being an effective leader, from established and emerging leadership concepts to self-awareness, advanced negotiation and influence, talent and diversity management, sustainability, mentoring, succession and future thinking.
+They cover all aspects of being an effective leader, from established and emerging leadership concepts:

-Some will be centred around the engineering of peak performance, some include elements of sports and performing arts psychology, while others will focus on authenticity, power and politics.
-These focus on transforming any old inefficient behaviours into new more effective direction.
+We also cover engineering of peak performance, authenticity, power and politics.
+These focus on transforming any old inefficient behaviours into a new, more effective direction.

 Ongoing assessments over the course of the programme include monthly reports and conducting a larger Social Enterprise Project.